ARRT-approved MRI Education Program

-- National phlebotomist certifications from the National Center for Competency Testing (NCCT) and American Medical Technologists (AMT) (The AMT certification requires additional draws.)
+- National phlebotomist certifications from the National Center for Competency Testing (NCCT) and American Medical Technologists (AMT) (AMT certification requires additional draws.)

-This diploma program includes a required externship of 1000 hours.
+This certificate-level program includes a required externship of 1000 hours.

 MCC’s Magnetic Resonance Imaging (MRI) Technologist program follows the curriculum recommendations and guidelines of: